Scary Monsters and Nice Sprites

 Scary Monsters and Nice Sprites is the second extended play (EP) by American electronic music producer Skrillex.
-It was released exclusively through Beatport on October 22, 2010 through mau5trap and Big Beat Records, while being released on December 20 for digital download via other online retailers and on March 1, 2011 as a physical release.
+It was released exclusively through Beatport on October 22, 2010, through mau5trap and Big Beat Records, while being released on December 20 for digital download via other online retailers and on March 1, 2011, as a physical release.
 It was recorded in 2010 at Skrillex's apartment using a laptop.
-The EP features guest contributions from pennybirdrabbit, Foreign Beggars and Bare Noize as well as remixes done by Noisia, Zedd and Bare Noize.
+The EP features guest contributions from Pennybirdrabbit, Foreign Beggars and Bare Noize as well as remixes done by Noisia, Zedd and Bare Noize.
 It won two Grammys at the 54th Annual Grammy Awards: one for Best Dance Recording, and another for Best Dance/Electronica Album.

 The EP received generally positive reviews from music critics and became a moderate commercial success, reaching number 49 on the Billboard 200, while also topping the Billboard Heatseekers Albums chart and reaching number 28 in Australia.
 As of November 2011, the EP was certified Gold in Canada with sales exceeding 40,000 copies.
 The EP's lead single, "Scary Monsters and Nice Sprites", was a moderate commercial success internationally, peaking within the charts of the United States, United Kingdom, Australia, Canada and Sweden.
 It was later certified Gold by the Recording Industry Association of America (RIAA), with sales exceeding 500,000.
 On November 30, 2011, it was announced that the EP was nominated at the 54th Grammy Awards for Best Dance/Electronica Album.
 On February 12, 2012, the album won the Grammy for that category.
 A follow-up EP, More Monsters and Sprites, contains several remixes of the title track done by Dirtyphonics, Phonat, The Juggernaut and Kaskade.
 It is named after David Bowie's 1980 album Scary Monsters (And Super Creeps).

-Reception
+Composition

+According to Jon O'Brien of AllMusic, "[Scary Monsters and Nice Sprites] continues to develop his unforeseen dubstep tendencies".
+According to Dazed, the EP "marked the birth of brostep outright."
+According to Andrew Ryce of Resident Advisor, Skrillex is noted for "splitting his EP down the middle with electro house and dubstep".
+The EP features three remixes with Noisia and Zedd remixing the title track, and Bare Noize remixing Kill Everybody.